-In a thermochemical cycle where water is dissociated in a series of thermally driven chemical reactions, all supporting chemical substances are regenerated and recycled, and remain - ideally - completely in the system.
 The only input is water and high temperature heat.
 Numerous instances of such cycles have been proposed in the past and checked against features such as reaction kinetics, thermodynamics, separation of substances, material stability, processing scheme, and cost analysis.
 Thermochemical cycles are being investigated mainly with respect to primary heat input from solar or nuclear power.
 Some of the most promising cycles include those based on the sulfur family, which all have in common the thermal decomposition of sulfuric acid at high temperatures.
-One cycle considered with a high priority is the sulfur-iodine (S-I) process which was originally developed by the US company General Atomics and later modified and successfully demonstrated by JAEA in Japan, also ch.
+One cycle considered with a high priority is the sulfur-iodine (S-I) process which was originally developed by the US company General Atomics and later modified and successfully demonstrated by JAEA in Japan, see also ch.
 1.3.5, in a closed cycle in continuous operation over one week.
 The facility consisted of more than 10 process units primarily made of glass and quartz with a hydrogen production rate achieved of 30 Nl/h.
-The next step which started in 2005 is the design and construction of a pilot plant with a production rate of 30 Nm3/h of H2.
+The next step which started in 2005 is the design and construction of a pilot plant with a production rate of 30 Nm/h of H2.
 The theoretical limit of efficiency for the total process is assessed to be 51% assuming ideal reversible chemical reactions.
-A best estimate was found to be around 33-36% [Goldstein 2005], but it is hoped that 40-50% be achievable.
-The decomposition of H2SO4 and HI were found to cause severe corrosion problems.
+A best estimate was found to be around 33-36% [Goldstein

+[2005], but it is hoped that 40-50% be achievable.
+The decomposition of $H_2$ SO4 and HI were found to cause severe corrosion problems.